lithnet/access-manager-docs/help-and-support/app-pages/access-manager-directory-lithnet-laps.md

 Indicates whether the certificate is active.
 Only the active certificate is used by clients to encrypt their passwords

-#### Has private key

-Indicates whether the private key for the certificate is available on the server.
-If the certificate's private key is not available, then passwords that were encrypted by the key cannot be recovered.

-Ensure you have backups of your private keys and keep them safe and secure.

-#### Private key permissions

-Indicates whether the AMS service account has permission to read the private key.
-You can use the `Reset permission` button to try and fix the permissions on the key.
-This may happen if you restore a key from a backup by manually importing it.

 ### Generating a new encryption certificate

 At any time you can generate a new encryption certificate by clicking the `Generate new` button.
 Clients will not use this new certificate until you mark it as active.